 Learning Recommendations: Math placement test and teacher recommendation

-Equipment to be provided by student: Spiral-bound notebook and Scientific Calculator; if you need to purchase one, the TI-34 MultiView is recommended.
+Course Fee / Materials: Spiral-bound notebook and Scientific Calculator needed.
+If you need to purchase one, the TI-34 MultiView is recommended.
 A graphing calculator is not required until Algebra 2 and above.